List of governors of New Jersey

 The 1776 constitution provided that the vice-president of the Legislative Council would act as governor (who was president of the council) should that office be vacant.
 The 1844 constitution placed the president of the Senate first in the line of succession, as did the subsequent 1947 constitution.
 A constitutional amendment in 2006 created the office of lieutenant governor, to be elected on the same ticket for the same term as the governor, and if the office of governor is vacant, the lieutenant governor becomes governor.
 This office was first filled in 2010.

-There have been 56 official governors of New Jersey, 1 of whom was female, with several others acting as governor for a time.
+There have been 57 official governors of New Jersey, 2 of whom were female, with several others acting as governor for a time.
 (Note: Only acting governors who filled a vacant office are included in the list.
 People who acted as governor for a period when the governor was out of state or unable to serve for a period are noted with their governor.
 It is possible other people acted as governor for short periods but were not recorded.)
 In the official numbering, governors are counted only once each, and traditionally, only elected governors were included.
 However, legislation signed on January 10, 2006, allowed acting governors who had served at least 180 days to be considered full governors.
 The law was retroactive to January 1, 2001; it therefore changed the titles of Donald DiFrancesco and Richard Codey, affecting Jim McGreevey's numbering.
 The first and longest-serving governor of New Jersey was William Livingston, who served from August 31, 1776, to July 25, 1790.
 A. Harry Moore remains the longest-serving popularly elected governor.
-The current and 56th governor is Phil Murphy, a Democrat who assumed office on January 16, 2018.
+The current and 57th governor is Mikie Sherrill, a Democrat who assumed office on January 20, 2026.